shariqimran/cpsc-210-metaPlace/README.md

 ###*USER STORIES*

-- As a user I want to be able to purchase a products
+- As a user I want to be able to purchase products
-- As a user I want to add products to sell
+- As a user I want to add products to the product listing (in Product Class) and view my product on the metaplace (list of products you see)
-- As a user I want to select an item and read its descriptions
-- As a user I want to filter by price
+- As a user I want to view my purchase history
-- As a user I want to gather and redeem my points
+- As a user I want to add funds to my account and view my funds deducted when I buy a product.